adibarra/fintasy/docs/design.md

 # Overall Project Design

-The project will consist of three distinct parts.
-The frontend, which handles the user interface, and the backend, which does most of the work in the background, and the database which stores all used data.
+The project will consist of two distinct parts.
+The frontend, backend.
+The repository itself is a mono-repo meaning that all of the code for the project, including the frontend, backend, and database, will be stored in this repository.
+The following sections will go into more detail about each of these parts.

 ## Frontend